Artist in Focus - Tracey Emin

 From the start Tracey Emin, and her work, have split opinions, like marmite you either love her work or you hate it.
 We like it, and have exhibited her editions for over 12 years, including work we exhibited at the London Print Fair in 2009.

 More and more people seem to like her work too and appreciate that it is not just gratuitous, but deep and meaningful.

 Madonna said in 2004, after receiving a UK Music Hall of Fame Award from Emin: Tracey Emin is ”intelligent and wounded and not afraid to expose herself.
 She is provocative but she has something to say”.

-Emin also works incredibly hard, last year she had a major exhibition of paintings, bronzes and other work at the White Cube called ‘A Fortnight of Tears’ recalling her feelings on the death of her mother.
+Tracey Emin also works incredibly hard, last year she had a major exhibition of paintings, bronzes and other work at the White Cube called ‘A Fortnight of Tears’ recalling her feelings on the death of her mother.

-The exhibition, which runs to February 2021, features more than 25 of Emin’s works including paintings, some of which will be on display for the first time, as well neons and sculpture.
+The exhibition, which runs from May to August 2021, features more than 25 of Emin’s works including paintings, some of which will be on display for the first time, as well neons and sculpture.
 These works, which explore the loneliness of the soul, have been chosen by Emin to sit alongside a carefully considered selection of 18 oils and watercolours drawn from Munch’s rich collection and archives in Oslo, Norway.

 For those who enjoy Podcasts, we recommend ‘Talk Art’ hosted by actor Russell Tovey and Gallerist Robert Diament.
 In November they interviewed Tracey Emin during an ‘intimate, private tour’ of her current RA Exhibtion alongside works by Edvard Munch.